Updated: Aug 8

 Thankfully, Sir Anthony Strallan (Robert Bathurst), who happened to be the love interest of the second Crawley daughter Lady Edith (Laura Carmichael) at the time, intervenes just then with his eyewitness account of Grey’s spiking.

 Grey spills out the truth and spews a lot of venom in the process, so he’s asked to leave.
-Before he does, Matthew (Dan Stevens), a distant cousin who’s the Crawley heir presumptive, announces Tom as his best man for his wedding to Lady Mary (Michelle Dockery), the eldest Crawley daughter.
+Before he does, Matthew (Dan Stevens), a distant cousin who’s the Crawley heir presumptive, announces Tom as his best man for his wedding to Mary, who’s also the eldest Crawley daughter.

 The most amazing part about the scene: Matthew and Robert getting up together from the dinner table in support of Tom following Larry’s insulting confession.
 Truly, a family that sticks together stays together.